 Improves physical endurance

-One of the most known Cordyceps benefits is its ability to increase a person’s tolerance to high-intensity exercises.
-Cordyceps can enhance blood flow to the muscles and increase production of the molecule known as adenosine triphosphate (ATP).
+One of the most known benefits of Cordyceps is its ability to increase a person’s tolerance to high-intensity exercises.
+Cordyceps enhance blood flow to the muscles and increase production of the molecule known as adenosine triphosphate (ATP).
 Consequently, these actions can help to boost exercise performance by helping to deliver energy to different parts of the body.

 Potentially increases resistance to infections and diseases

-Studies show that Cordyceps use can help to regulate both your innate and adaptive immunity.
+Studies show that Cordyceps Sinensis benefits the body by helping to regulate both your innate and adaptive immunity.
 Innate immunity refers to your body’s first line of defence against harmful foreign invaders.
 It is a rapid immune response that occurs with minutes or hours upon encountering an antigen and has no immunologic memory.
 This means that it is incapable of memorising a pathogen should your body be liable to it in the future.

 In contrast, adaptive immunity is the body’s defence mechanism that activates after exposure to bacteria, viruses, chemicals, toxins, and pollen.
 Adaptive immunity uses immunologic memory to learn about a threat and consequently, develop an immune response.
 Although, the response of adaptive immunity to threats and infections is much slower as compared to innate immunity.

-Furthermore, regular Cordyceps use also has a regulating effect on the gut immune system and improving systemic immune function.
+Furthermore, regular Cordyceps use also has a regulating effect on the gut immune system and improves systemic immune function.
 It can also reduce your risk of contracting infections or diseases.

 Potentially reduces the risk of tumour growth